Donika1999/TIC-TAC-TOE/README.md

 remember the last unforced choice it made in that game, and keep a record to try something else in the same situation next time.
 The result, after many games, would be a complete list of all possible sequences

+**This project has been performed under the guidance of Prof. Biswajit Mishra.**